AG7GN/networking/hamwan-arden-home-README.md

 ### Configure ER-X Router - Part 1

+1. It's likely that when your ER-X router arrives, it'll have an older version of firmware.
+Using a PC with Internet access, visit the EdgeRouter [downloads](https://www.ui.com/download/edgemax) page.
+You'll see a lot of files on that page.
+We're interested in the most recent version for the `EdgeRouter ER-X/ER-X-SFP/EP-R6/ER-10X` models.
+As of this writing, the latest version is `v2.0.8-hotfix.1`.
+You may see more than one firmware file for the ER-X listed.
+Look for the most recent version.
+Click the corresponding download link and save it to your PC.
+Use this same PC to configure the ER-X in the following steps, or transfer the downloaded firmware file to the PC you'll be using in the following steps.

 1. You'll need to initially configure the ER-X in isolation from your home network - just the ER-X, a PC and an ethernet cable.
 	- [Watch this video](https://www.youtube.com/watch?v=aECPxlT6Qq4) for a good overview of how to connect your PC to the ER-X and how to use the "wizard" in the ER-X web interface to do the initial configuration.